w3f/polkadot-wiki/docs/learn-treasury.md

-The treasury is a pot of funds collected through transaction fees, slashing, [staking inefficiencies](learn-staking#inflation), etc. The funds held in the treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance#Council, will enter a waiting period before distribution.
+The treasury is a pot of funds collected through transaction fees, slashing, [staking inefficiencies](learn-staking#inflation), etc. The funds held in the treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance#Council), will enter a waiting period before distribution.
 This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with current defaults set to
 {{ spend_period }} days for Polkadot mainnet, and {{ spend_period }} days for Kusama.
 The treasury